I've wanted to fly Turkish Airlines business class for years.

-Like clockwork, a flight attendant returned mintues after my last bites of the starter with my entree: Sea bass en papillote.
+Like clockwork, a flight attendant returned minutes after my last bites of the starter with my entree: Sea bass en papillote.
 This classic fish dish steamed in paper was moist and flavorful, with julienned vegetables on top.

 But the fish itself was certainly overcooked.
 Ordering fish on an airplane is almost always either a slam dunk or an air ball, but this one was somewhere in between.
-The presentation, though, was top notch.
+The presentation, though, was top-notch.

 I wrapped up lunch with an assortment of traditional Turkish desserts.
 While all these cakes tasted much the same – and heavy on the honey – that's not a complaint.
 Every bite was delicious, and the portions were just right.